Facebook helps design housing complex near headquarters

 The apartments will provide a convenient housing option for some employees of Facebook, whose Menlo Park, California headquarters is the home base for more than half of its 5,500 workers.
 The rental units will be marketed to Facebook employees first, though anyone will be free to rent a unit.

-The $120 million project is being undertaken by St. Anton Partners, with Facebook providing an undisclosed investment.
+The $120 million (74 million pounds) project is being undertaken by St. Anton Partners, with Facebook providing an undisclosed investment.
 Construction begins this month and is expected to be completed in 24 months, St. Anton Partners said earlier this week.

 The housing complex will also feature 53 units reserved for low-income residents, and Facebook will subsidize the cost of 15 of those units, the company said.